liyiying/Feature_Critic/README.md

 # Feature_Critic
-Demo code for 'Feature-Critic Networks for Heterogeneous Domain Generalisation' .
-The paper is located at https://arxiv.org/abs/1901.11448 and will appear in the forthcoming ICML 2019.
+Demo code for 'Feature-Critic Networks for Heterogeneous Domain Generalisation', including codes for heterogeneous DG (VD) and homogeneous DG (PACS).
+This paper is located at https://arxiv.org/abs/1901.11448 and will appear in the forthcoming ICML 2019.

 >  Yiying Li, Yongxin Yang, Wei Zhou, Timothy M. Hospedales.
 Feature-Critic Networks for Heterogeneous Domain Generalisation[C].
 ICML 2019.